Every community experiences disputes among its members.

-If you are involved in a community dispute or a lawsuit, mediation can help resolve the issues in the most cost-effective manner with the least damage to the relationships within your community.
-If you are involved with a community event experiment or even protest you may be able to take advantage of facilitation.
+Involved in a community dispute or a lawsuit?
+Mediation can help resolve the issues in the most cost-effective manner.
+It does it with the least damage to the relationships within your community.
+If you are involved with a community event experiment or even protest, take advantage of mediation.

-There are many common responses to community and youth conflicts, including accepting the problem, addressing the issue directly or indirectly with the other party, and taking the other party to court.
+There are many common responses to community and youth conflicts.
+Confilicts includeing accepting the problem, addressing the issue directly or indirectly with the other part.
+But also, taking the other party to court.
 Education and understanding are critical components to these processes without always involving lawyers, the police, or the court system.

-In recent years, many communities across the United States have developed additional approaches for handling conflicts by establishing community mediation programs that address a broad range of disputes that occur within various cultures, ethnic groups, nationalities, and religions.
+In recent years, many communities across the United States have developed additional approaches.
+They have been developed for handling conflicts by establishing community mediation programs.
+They address a broad range of disputes that occur within various cultures, ethnic groups, nationalities, and religions.

-Community mediation programs can provide professionals and train local volunteers in conflict resolution skills; these volunteers then provide dispute resolution services to individual citizens and groups.
-Mediation sessions bring together the parties in a dispute with mediators who help them discuss the issues involved and work toward a mutually agreeable solution to the problem.
+Community mediation programs can provide professionals and train local volunteers in conflict resolution skill.
+These volunteers then provide dispute resolution services to individual citizens and groups.
+Mediation sessions bring together the parties in a dispute with mediators who help them discuss the issues involved.
+Also they work toward a mutually agreeable solution to the problem.

 When agreements are reached, the terms of the agreement are recorded in writing and signed by the disputants.